F5Networks/f5-appsvcs-extension/AS3-schema-validator/3.6.0/README.md

 ## INSTALLATION

-1. Download and extract the Validator Tool which is in the build.zip folder in this directory.
+1. Download and extract the Validator Tool which is in [build.zip](build.zip).

 2. Install the tool